caitlynweston17/Global-Warming-Final-Project/README.md

 # Global-Warming-Final-Project
-This is a project repository for BIO 316 at Stonehill College
+This is a project repository for BIO 316 at Stonehill College.